nasa/icarous/docs/executing.md

 ## Executing Icarous

 The cFS core executive is launched by running the `core-cpu1` executable.
-This is installed in cFS/bin/cpu1 after running `make cpu1-install` in the previous section.
+This is installed in exe/cpu1 after running `make install` in the previous section.

-This cFS executable in turn launches the varous applications configured to run in the cFS/bin/cpu1/cfe_core_cpu1.scr.
+This cFS executable in turn launches the varous applications configured to run in the exe/cpu1/cfe_core_cpu1.scr.
 The CMake build system in the ICAROUS repository automatically generates a cfe_core_cpu1.scr file with the appropriate apps that are configured to run.
 More information about specific applications and their functions can be found in the applications section.

-NOTE: On a linux operating system, cFS software bus makes use of os queues (mqueues) to enable data exchange between apps.
-The msg_max parameter located under /proc/sys/fs/mqueue/msg_max file should be set to a value greater than 250.

 ```
 # running the cFS executive